Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/bitmex/resources/bitmex.md

-Bitmex is a basic FutureExchange adaptation for Bitmex exchange.
+Bitmex is a basic RestExchange adaptation for Bitmex exchange.